MperorM/co2-monitor/README.md

 Current co2 measurement devices are inconvenient and come with a high social cost every time people ask about the device.
 This one clips to your bag, and alerts you through bluetooth rather than making loud noises.

+Pictures of the first prototype consisting of a MH-Z19b, raspberry pi and giant battery.
+Next version will use an arduino and fit within a matchbox.
 # ![alt text](https://github.com/MperorM/co2-monitor/blob/master/img1.jpg "Development 1")
 # ![alt text](https://github.com/MperorM/co2-monitor/blob/master/img2.jpg "Development 2")